microsolidarity/handbook/participate/events.md

 ###

-### Micrsolidarity Practice Program (Oct 2023)
+### Micrsolidarity Practice Program

-A short cohort-based course to practice Microsolidarity and connect with other community builders: October 3-12.
+A short cohort-based course to practice Microsolidarity and connect with other community builders: waitlist is open and we'll probably run the next iteration this summer.
 [Find out more here](events.md#micrsolidarity-practice-program-oct)